alifa98/blog/_posts/2021-05-11-corona-product-in-graph-theory.markdown

-You should know that product operator also defined in graph theory. there in plenty of definitions for product operator.
+You should know that product operators are also defined in graph theory.
+There is plenty of definitions for product operator.

-We are getting to know about one of these definitions which called **"Corona Product"**
+We are getting to know about one of these definitions, which is called **" Corona Product"**

 ## Definition

-Corona product of Graph G and H with $n$ and $m$ vertices respectivly defines as follow:
+Corona product of Graph G and H with $n$ and $m$ vertices respectively defines as follow:

 $$
 G \odot H
 $$

-**Note**: the $G$ is in the left side of operator and $H$ is in the right side of it.
+**Note**: the $G$ is on the left side of the operator, and $H$ is on the right side of it.

 we create $G \odot H$ in two steps: